 It is important that if you are injured through a relationship with a personal trainer, you discuss your case with a lawyer to explore your claim options.
 In some cases, you will be able to bring a claim against both the gym and the trainer, whereas other times you will only be able to bring a claim against one or the other.

 Liability Waivers & Gym Contracts

 Everyone knows that signing a gym contract is a necessity for joining any gym, from the biggest 24 hours establishments to small boutique workout classes, all require a commitment.
 In this commitment, a liability waiver is often included.
 While courts are not strictly required to uphold the waivers in gym contracts (particularly unconscionable contracts that overly favour the gym’s interests), it is up to their discretion to decide how much of the gym’s liability you’ve agreed to waive.
 In general, if you were injured due to your own improper use of equipment, then your case will be weaker, whereas if you are injured due to faulty equipment, your claim will be stronger.

 If you are trying to file a claim against a gym, it is likely that you will be filing a claim of negligence.
 Australian law states that negligence is: “the failure to take reasonable care to avoid causing an injury to another person.”
 To prove this, you are required to demonstrate four things.
 First, that you were owed a duty of care.
 Secondly, that the defendant (the gym in this instance) breached that duty of care, either through failure to act or incorrect act.
 Third you must demonstrate that your injury or loss was foreseeable by a reasonable person in the defendant’s position.
 And finally, that your injury or loss was caused by the defendant’s breach of duty.

-If you or a loved one have experienced an injury at a gym or because of a personal trainer, contact a lawyer as soon as possible.
+If you or a loved one have experienced an injury at a gym or because of a personal trainer, contact our Sydney personal injury lawyers as soon as possible.
 They will be able to examine your contract, discuss your case, and advise you about your potential claims.